What is White?

 White as a floor finish

 Consider painting the floor.
 We did at House and we love it.
 Though for us, this is a heavy trafficked area, we still think it is worth the risk.
 Cracks and old floor boards?
 No problem.
 These add character and texture too.
-Two part epoxy paint is very hard-waring and can be mixed to what ever shade of white you require.
+Two part epoxy paint is very hard-wearing and can be mixed to what ever shade of white you require.

 Both beams, floor boards and millwork have all been painted the same white here for a clean but warm feel.